JacekSkrok/JacekSkrok/README.md

 - 👋 Hi there, I’m @JacekSkrok currently I'm a PLC Developer
 - 👀 I’m interested in going into IT world
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Ionic

 - 📫 How to reach me ?
 Here is my email: wewopy@gmail.com